Dan J. Harkey

 You have 10 active leads in your universe.
 Another person you follow up with consistently has 10 active leads in their separate network.
 If you communicated with your ten each month or each quarter, and they communicated with their leads, then the total universe of active possibilities would be 20.

-You have medium-size networks, such as 250, but must engage in a consistent daily follow-up activity habit.
-If you don't engage, you may become your own barrier.
+You have medium-sized networks, such as 250, but must engage in a consistent daily follow-up activity habit.
+If you don’t engage, you may become your own barrier.
 It will be necessary for you to change your action pattern.
 Calling, emailing, and communicating consistently with at least 10-20 active prospects is a good start.
 20 is not a magic number, but if you call and they enjoy talking with you, that may be all you can handle.
 Otherwise, you may reach 20 to 30 actives and follow up with a polite thank-you email.
 Repeat every 60 to 90 days.

 You have 250 or more active leads in your network that you follow up with each month or quarter with a good action habit.
-The person you follow up with also has 250 or more potential leads that they follow up consistently with a good action habit: 250 + 250 = 500 universes of possibilities.
+The person you follow up with also has 250 or more potential leads that they follow up with consistently, demonstrating a good action habit: 250 + 250 = 500 universes of possibilities.

-Within your network of associates, say 250, each has its own 250 within their network; your network of possibilities is 250 X 250 or 62,500.
+Within your network of associates, each has its own network of 250; your network of possibilities is 250 x 250, or 62,500.

 Then, there are referral buyers and prospects that automatically come with your successful follow-up system.

-Let's assume that your CPA or financial planner has 1,000 clients.
+Let’s assume that your CPA or financial planner has 1,000 clients.
 The clients need a service provider in your field.
-Whose name pops up?
-Yours, if you have effectively contacted the CPA and financial planners.
+Whose name pops up yours if you have effectively contacted the CPA and financial planners?

 Leveraging your time and effectiveness:

 The salesperson should identify tasks only he can do, such as face-to-face communication with the client.
-Others may write up an offer and present it to a seller and seller's agent.
+Others may write up an offer and present it to a seller and the seller’s agent.

 An effective salesperson should always delegate tasks to an assistant or junior partner when possible.
 Benchmarking the tasks to be completed (in writing) will ensure performance and accountability.